Creating Your First Projection

 Enter Government Benefits

-On the Scenario Setup page for Gov't Benefits, you can adjust the default CPP/QPP and OAS information.
-Items to adjust include the starting age for the benefit, the annual amount and inflation rate as well as the percent of the maximum available for this individual.
-Snap assumes your clients will receive the national average for CPP/QPP benefits (54.89% in 2023) and 100% of OAS, both indexed with inflation; however, this may not be the case for your particular scenario.
+Under Scenario Setup -> Gov't Benefits, you can adjust the default CPP/QPP and OAS information including the starting age for the benefit, the annual amount and indexing rate.
+Snap assumes your clients will receive the national average for CPP/QPP benefits and 100% of OAS, both indexed with inflation; however, this may not be the case for your particular scenario.

 You can read more about the defaults used by Snap and how to make changes in these articles: